 myclimate supports projects that use renewable energies, realise energy-efficiency measures or cut methane emissions, as well as reforestation and new forest initiatives or renaturation of moorland, which reduce the pressure on forests and biodiversity “hot spots”.
 Climate protection projects result in lower CO₂ emissions whilst contributing significantly to sustainable development in the region, and thus benefit people and nature directly. myclimate demonstrates this transparently for each individual project using the UN’s Sustainable Development Goals (SDGs).

-myclimate projects in developing and emerging countries are VER projects (VERs are Verified Emission Reductions) for voluntary offsetting.
+The myclimate projects in Africa, Asia and Latin America are VER projects (VERs are Verified Emission Reductions) for voluntary financial contributions to climate protection.
 All energy-related climate protection projects are tested against Gold Standard criteria.
 The myclimate projects in the land usage segment meet either the guidelines of Plan Vivo – the most well-known and proficient standards in this field – or the guidelines of VCS, if they are additionally verified with the CCB (Climate, Community & Biodiversity) and/or SD-VISta standard (Sustainable Development Verified Impact Standard).

 In addition, the projects are complemented by our own strict due diligence, and their selection is based on myclimate’s own stringent criteria.

 myclimate supports climate protection projects on a service-specific basis.
 Only emissions reductions that have actually been realised and can be proven over a longer contract term of 7 to 14 years are accounted for in energy projects.
-Offsetting payments are normally paid out to the supported projects once reductions are realised.
+Contributions to climate protection are generally paid out to the projects after the services have been rendered.
 The actual contribution amount depends on the volume of climate-impacting emissions saved.
 Land usage projects (forest, moorland, agriculture) are slightly different in that their timelines naturally stretch over a longer span of 30 to 50 years.

-The offsetting mechanism enables myclimate to finance the additional costs that (inevitably) arise from the use of renewable sources of energy in place of fossil fuels.
-It would be impossible to effectively realise projects without covering these additional costs.
-The price depends on the size of the project, the technology used and the country where the project is running. myclimate offers the option to offset in two different project portfolios with average prices or in selected specific projects:
+Through contributions to climate protection, myclimate finances the additional costs that are incurred, for example, by the use of renewable energy sources compared to fossil fuels.
+Without these external funds for these additional costs, the projects could not be implemented effectively.
+This price depends on the size of the project, the technology used and the country in which the project is carried out. myclimate offers the opportunity to make a climate protection contribution in two project portfolios with average prices in selected specific projects: